 Further, in the United States, there has been heightened governmental scrutiny recently over the manner in which drug manufacturers set prices for their marketed products.
-For instance, on September 13, 2020, President Trump issued an executive order directing the Secretary of Health and Human Services to pursue implementation of two new payment models under which Medicare would test whether paying no more than the "most-favored-nation" price for certain included drugs and biological products covered under Part B and Part D, respectively, would mitigate poor clinical outcomes and increased Medicare expenditures associated with high drug costs.
-If implemented, the "most-favored-nation" price would generally reflect the lowest price, after certain adjustments, for a pharmaceutical product sold in an economically-comparable member country of the Organisation for Economic Cooperation and Development.
-The U.S. Congress has also continued to conduct inquiries into the prescription drug industry's pricing practices.
-At the state level in the United States, legislatures are also increasingly passing legislation and states are implementing regulations designed to control spending on, and patient out of pocket costs for, drug products.
+For instance, on September 13, 2020, President Trump issued an executive order directing the Secretary of Health and Human Services to pursue implementation of two new payment models under which Medicare would test whether paying no more than the "most-favorednation" price for certain included drugs and biological products covered under Part B and Part D, respectively, would mitigate poor clinical outcomes and increased Medicare expenditures associated with high drug costs.
+If this executive order is implemented, the "most-favored-nation" price would generally reflect the lowest price, after certain adjustments, for a pharmaceutical product sold in an economically comparable member country of the Organisation for Economic Co-operation and Development.
+On December 28, 2020, the U.S. District Court for the Northern District of California issued a preliminary injunction halting implementation of the executive order nationwide pending completion of the notice and comment process, and on August 10, 2021, the Centers for Medicare & Medicaid Services, or CMS, an agency within the U.S. Department of Health and Human Services, published a proposed rule that would rescind the "most-favored nation" pricing model for Medicare Part B drugs.
+However, the U.S. Congress continues to conduct inquiries into the prescription drug industry's pricing practices, and at the state level in the United States, legislatures are also increasingly passing legislation and states are implementing regulations designed to control spending on, and patient out of pocket costs for, drug products.